jesusfaithandwordisinmyheartalways/customformuservalidation/README.md

 CUSTOM USER FROM VALIDATION

 This is custom form user validation on an local host.
 Has design for mobile screens also.
-Custom alert once validation is completed.
+Custom alert once form validation is completed.

 Features:
- - Desing layout for mobile screens
+ - Design layout for mobile screens
+ - Design layout for laptop screens